open-life-science/resident-fellowship-patricia/associate-director-journal.md

 This space is yours to add to as needed.

+## Week: 26 May 2025

+### What brought you joy this week?

+* Taking breaks to build LEGO when struggling with focus.

+### What did you achieve?
+* Tender reviews
+* Shortlisting discussion and sending out emails to people weeks ahead of schedule!
+* Useful leadership conversations
+* Some more budget work
+* Updating our documentation with current contract information
+* PEM catch-up
+* Reviewing Seeds2Systems announcements
+* FSC emails
+* DRA catch-up emails

+### What did you struggle with?

+* Low energy week and short work week added pressure that wasn't really there.

+### Any other topics

+Taking some time for a concert trip, need to make sure proper breaks are planned.

 ## Week: 19 May 2025
 ### What brought you joy this week?